 - Sea salt

 - Optional toppings – I used chopped fresh chives, but green onions will work great as well.

 How To Make Buffalo Chicken Zucchini Boats

-This section shows how to make chicken zucchini boats with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make chicken zucchini boats with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Saute chicken.
 Heat oil in a skillet and cook chicken for 1 minute, flip, then turn down heat to low and cook for another 10 minutes with the lid on.
 Let rest for 5 minutes, then chop.